Gender and Lies-To-Children

 - All kinds of sexist tropes started to appear more obviously nonsensical, now that the whole idea of sex being a genuine way to accurately divide up the world into two distinct kinds of people was wibbly.

-And some of the things that I’d known were classed as ‘transphobic’ from seeing the debates, but had seemed to me to be somewhat understandable things to think (if inexcusable to say for reasons of being hurtful), came into focus in a new way, with the transphobia so immensely obvious I couldn’t believe I’d missed it before.
+And some of the things that I’d known were classed as ‘transphobic’ from seeing the debates, but had seemed to me to be somewhat understandable things to think (if unkind to say because they are hurtful), came into focus in a new way, with the transphobia so immensely obvious I couldn’t believe I’d missed it before.

 - The obsession with surgery died down.
 The idea that someone could be trans but not have yet had (or ever want) surgery stopped being a challenge to their identity, or marking them as only part way there.
 Men, women and everyone else can be all sorts of different shapes and don’t need to be (or more crucially: genuinely, scientifically, cannot usefully be) assessed against a set standard.
 I realised that previously, on some level, the closer a trans person was to seeming cis, even in invisible-to-me aspects like the contents of their underwear, the less challenging their gender had been for me to accept.
-Whooooops cissexism.
+But oops, there isn’t actually any good intellectual basis for that, it’s just cissexism.

 - I stopped worrying that stories about any kind of regrets about gender transition would in some way reflect badly on the concept of trans people as a whole.
 Previously, while I’d absolutely understood that the current barriers to medical care are cruel and dangerous, I had had some sympathy for where I thought they were coming from, i.e. to make sure that only people who really needed treatment got it.
 The problem was that the barriers were too ridiculously high, not that they were there.
 But… if being cis is no more ‘natural’/’normal’ than anything else, then why the investment in keeping people cis if at all possible?
+This goes far beyond genuine health concerns at the moment.
 Why shouldn’t people be able to do what they like with their bodies and gender, including things they could potentially regret if it comes to that?
-Why would that possibility and freedom be scary rather than welcomed?
 And why would distress experienced by people regretting transitioning be considered weightier than the distress experienced by people regretting not transitioning?
 This idea comes directly from thinking of being trans as being an aberration from the more ‘correct’ state of being cis, only acceptable in the most dire of circumstances.

 - Similarly, the idea that trans people having ‘always known’ proved that they were ‘really’ trans and not just overthinking it as an adult disappeared.
-‘I’ve always known’/’Born This Way’ does accurately describe some people’s experiences of being trans, but not all, and the idea that that is required in order to be ‘legitimately’ trans is indefensible if you stop and think about it.
-It’s a way to reassure ourselves that gender is innate and unchanging, just like you’ve always been told.
-And that in itself reinforces the idea that being trans is not truly okay, but only acceptable as a last resort.
-A bit like how the idea that queer people need rights and acceptance because we can’t help being this way (essentially, because there is no cure) is rooted in homophobia.
+‘I’ve always known’/’Born This Way’ does accurately describe some people’s experiences of being trans, but not all, and the idea that that is a standard you must meet in order to be ‘legitimately’ trans is indefensible if you stop and think about it.
+It’s a way to reassure ourselves that gender is innate and unchanging, because the alternative is a little bit scary.

 I’m sure there’s more to come as all these new ways of thinking develop and settle over the years.
 Gender is something so fundamental to the way we’re taught to think about the world, from the minute we’re born, that there’s no way this list will be the end of it.